mailosaur/mailosaur-java/README.md

-# Mailosaur Java Bindings
+# Mailosaur Java bindings

-You can sign up for a Mailosaur account at https://mailosaur.com
+Mailosaur allows you to automate tests that require email.
+You can also use it for manual testing as it gives you unlimited test email addresses or use it as a fake/dummy SMTP service.

+For more info go to [mailosaur.com](https://mailosaur.com/)

 Installation
 ============